wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 ##Setup
 ### Set up the hub
 For this lab we’re going to use microServiceBus.com as our hub.
-If you haven't already set up your account and organization, follw the instructions below.
+If you haven't already set up your account and organization, follow the instructions below.

 1. Navigate to [www.microServiceBus.com]( https:// microservicebus.com) and click the “**Register**” button in the upper right corner.
 2. Fill out your details, accept the terms and conditions and click “**Register**”.